soutaschool/karan-data-dom-comparison/README.md

     ShowResult --> End
 ```

-## Read a large amount content textt of DOM
+## Read a large amount content text of DOM

+**Map Reduce from JS API** can be used.
+Map to get only TextContent of all elements and reduce to sum strings
+This can be achieved by a combination of JS functions

 ```mermaid
 flowchart TB